Damien-Baca/ReactJS-MobileApp-Team18/team/sprint4.md

 ## Review (focus on solution and technology)

-In this sprint, we were unable to finish all of the epics but
+In this sprint, we were unable to finish all of the epics but Map Clutter and Save Map.
+We also stuggled with the implimentation of many of the features we tried to add.

 #### Completed epics in Sprint Backlog